mannyit001-design/enterprise-systems-administration/active-directory/bluewater-ad-design.md

 ## 🎓 Background

-Built as a company-case lab for **IFT 220 — Managing Configuration & Active Directory**, B.S.
-Information Technology (Cybersecurity focus), Arizona State University.
+Developed while studying Active Directory management (IFT 220) as part of a B.S. in Information Technology (Cybersecurity focus) at Arizona State University, applied to a small-business AD design scenario.